KerKerO/MSI-Prestige-15-Hackintosh/README.md

 # Bugs
 - Bug 1: Inverted channels
-- Bug 2: Green screen after start.
-Send your laptop to sleep mode and then pull it out, after that everything will work.
+- Bug 2: Fix https://github.com/KerKerOgh/MSI-Prestige-15-Hackintosh/issues/3 ~~Green screen after start.
+Send your laptop to sleep mode and then pull it out, after that everything will work.~~

 # Does not work
 - Card Reader Realtek RTS5250 PCI-E